TL;DR

 Why This Keeps Happening

-Every one of these attack vectors succeeds because of the same fundamental mistake: API keys live where the agent can reach them.
+Every one of these attack vectors works for the same reason: API keys live where the agent can reach them.

-When keys are in .env files, in the context window, in tool configurations, or in memory — they’re one exploit away from exfiltration.
-It doesn’t matter whether the attacker uses prompt injection, a WebSocket hijack, a malicious skill, or an infostealer.
-The keys are there, unencrypted, waiting to be read.
+When keys are in .env files, the context window, tool configs, or memory, they’re one exploit away from walking out the door.
+Doesn’t matter if the attacker uses prompt injection, a WebSocket hijack, a malicious skill, or an infostealer.
+The keys are sitting there in plaintext.

-Palo Alto Networks’ 2026 cybersecurity predictions specifically called this out: autonomous AI agents are the new insider threat.
+Palo Alto Networks’ 2026 cybersecurity predictions called it explicitly: autonomous AI agents are the new insider threat.
 When an agent is compromised, the attacker inherits every permission the agent had.

-Cisco’s AI Defense report reached the same conclusion and released an open-source MCP Scanner to identify vulnerabilities before integration.
-But scanning alone doesn’t solve the core problem — keys still need to exist somewhere.
+Cisco’s AI Defense report came to the same conclusion and shipped an open-source MCP Scanner to catch vulnerabilities before integration.
+But scanning doesn’t fix the root problem.
+Keys still have to exist somewhere.

 The Fix: Keys Outside the Agent’s World

-The solution isn’t better scanning or tighter prompts.
-It’s architectural: keep API keys out of the agent entirely.
+Better scanning won’t save you.
+Tighter prompts won’t either.
+The fix is architectural: keep API keys out of the agent entirely.

 1. Scoped Deployment Profiles